-Perspective | My Black single father was so unusual, and yet so very regular
+Perspective | My Black single father was so unusual and, yet, so very regular

 What my son and I learned that day from the 30 or so students who traveled to the ceremony was that he was as much a mentor to them as he’d been to us.
 They told stories about celebrating their wins with him and how he pushed them when they doubted the attainable was possible.
 One student even told a story about how my father had encouraged her to reach out to Congressman John Lewis to endorse her for a teaching position at a historically Black college in Atlanta.

 “Why would John Lewis recommend me?
 He doesn’t know who I am,” she had said to my dad.
 My father told her, “Well, he should know who you are because you’re worth knowing.”
-Today, she’s a professor at Morehouse and John Lewis wrote a letter to endorse her.
+Today, she’s a professor at Morehouse, and John Lewis wrote a letter to endorse her.

-My son and I sat and listened to story after story from Black, Latino, and Indigenous students.
-It struck us how my father had supported them in their studies, and well after they’d launched their careers.
+My son and I sat and listened to story after story from Black, Latino and Indigenous students.
+It struck us how my father had supported them in their studies and well after they’d launched their careers.
 And what struck us the most was we didn’t know how great his reach was in other people’s lives.

 We heard a repeated refrain of how impressed they all were that he had raised a daughter alone and was still able to accomplish and give so much to others — despite and because he was a Black man in America.
 My father did many wonderful things in his life, but the most important thing he taught me was how to raise my Black son with dignity, vision, empathy and grace.